ckan/ckan/doc/maintaining/installing/install-using-docker.rst

          -e CKAN_PASS=mypassword \
          -e DATASTORE_PASS=mypassword \
          ckan/postgresql

+When using Fig you can provide environment variables in the ``fig.yml`` file.

 .. note::
    The first time you run these ``docker run`` commands, Docker will have to